 If you have a deep lasagna pan, you can include an extra layer of noodles/sauce/cheese.
 In this case, using 2 pans, each layer would get 1/6 of your total amount of ricotta/mozzarella.
 If you don’t have deep pans, you may end up with extra ingredients for a third small pan, or you can simply use fewer noodles and have a richer lasagna (as described in the recipe).

-NOTE: If you use “no-bake” noodles, I recommend that you add extra water to the sauce.
-For this entire recipe, which calls for 24 ounces of noodles for cooking, I would add at 3 cups (24 ounces) of water to the sauce.
+NOTE: If you use “no-boil” noodles, I recommend that you add extra liquid (wine, tomato or water) to the sauce.
+For this entire recipe, which calls for 24 ounces of noodles for cooking, I would add about 2-3 cups of additional liquid to the sauce.